the-name-is-yash/titanic-widget/README.md

     3. Titanic - Machine Learning from Disaster Training & Testing Dataset (Source: Kaggle) Link to download the data: https://www.kaggle.com/c/titanic/data

-    4. Download the repository from mygit and run it on the local computer to start the widget.

 Basic Usage: